Abhishek-Amogha/CRGlabCodeHub/README.md

 ## Contribution Guidelines

 - **Readme Files**: Everyone is encouraged to write README files for their code.
 At a minimum, please write or get an AI generated README to provide essential information about your code.
 - **Code Comments**: Ensure that comments are added to your code for better readability.
-(Or at least get AI generated comments to clarify your code's functionality)
+(If you have not written comments in your code, Kindly get AI generated comments to clarify your code's functionality)
-- **Project Header**: Each project README should be headed with the names of the contributors, formatted in a way that reflects authorship. (contribution in descending order)
+- **Project Header**: Each project README should be headed with the names of the contributors, formatted in a way that reflects authorship. (contribution(s) in descending order)

 ## Important Note